yasirkula/UnityRuntimeInspector/README.md

 ## C. FEATURES
 - The hierarchy costs **1 SetPass call** and **~4 batches** (assuming that **Sprite Packing** is enabled in *Editor Settings*)
 - The inspector costs **1 SetPass call** and **~10 batches** (assuming that **Sprite Packing** is enabled in *Editor Settings*)
-- They are heavily optimized in terms of GC in order not to generate any unnecessary garbage.
-By default, both the inspector and the hierarchy are refreshed every frame to reflect any changes to their user interface.
+- Both panels are heavily optimized in terms of GC in order not to generate any unnecessary garbage.
+By default, both the inspector and the hierarchy are refreshed every frame to reflect any changes to their user interface immediately.
 This generates some garbage especially for the inspector as, most of the time, the inspected object has variables of value types.
 These variables are *boxed* when accessed via reflection and this boxing creates some unavoidable garbage.
 However, this process can be greatly optimized by increasing the **Refresh Interval** of the inspector and/or the hierarchy
 - Includes a built-in color picker and reference picker:

 ![screenshot](images/img2.png)